mitsuba-renderer/drjit/docs/unused/dynamic.rst

        tends to produce intermediate code with an extremely large number of common subexpressions that exceeds the capabilities of the *common subexpression elimination* (CSE) stage of current compilers.
-The first version of Enoki in fact used expression templates, and it was due to the difficulties with them that an alternative was developed.
+The first version of Dr.Jit in fact used expression templates, and it was due to the difficulties with them that an alternative was developed.

-    The key idea of vectorizing over dynamic Enoki arrays is to iterate over packets (i.e. static arrays) that represent a sliding window into the dynamic array's contents.
+    The key idea of vectorizing over dynamic Dr.Jit arrays is to iterate over packets (i.e. static arrays) that represent a sliding window into the dynamic array's contents.
 Packets, in turn, are easily supported using the tools discussed in the previous sections.
-Enoki provides a powerful operation named :cpp:func:`enoki::vectorize`, discussed later, that
+Dr.Jit provides a powerful operation named :cpp:func:`drjit::vectorize`, discussed later, that
     implements this sliding window technique automatically.

     That said, for convenience, arithmetic operations like ``operator+`` *are*